tktracker/IntuneDocs/intune/enrollment/troubleshoot-android-enrollment.md

   7. If the same applications show in the Test DPC app, the apps are expected by the OEM for that device.

 ### Are Web Applications supported for work profile enrolled devices?

-  **Answer**: Not currently.
+Not currently.

 ## Remote actions

-### Why is the Wipe (Factory Reset) option not available for my work profile enrolled device?
+### Wipe (Factory Reset) option isn't available for work profile enrolled device

-  **Answer**: This is expected behavior.
+This is expected behavior.
 In the work profile scenario, the MDM provider doesn't have full control over the device.
 The only option available is Retire (Remove Company Data) which removes the whole work profile and all its contents.

 ### Is device passcode reset supported?

-  **Answer**: For work profile enrolled devices, you can only reset the work profile passcode on devices running Android 8.0+ when the work profile passcode is managed and the end-user has allowed you to reset it.
+For work profile enrolled devices, you can only reset the work profile passcode on devices running Android 8.0+ when the work profile passcode is managed and the end-user has allowed you to reset it.
 For Dedicated devices (COSU), device passcode reset is supported.

 ## Device management